Zodiak Broadcasting Station

 Zodiak Broadcasting Station is a privately owned radio station in Malawi.
 It was founded in 2005 by Gospel Kazako.
 The station has more than 25 transmitting sites and reaches the whole of Malawi.
-Nearly 75% of its programmes are broadcast in Chichewa, Malawi's main language.
-One of its most popular shows is its Chichewa talk show 'Tiuzeni Zoona'.
+Nearly 60% of its programmes are broadcast in Chichewa, Malawi's main language, with few others being addressed in Chitumbuka.
+One of its most popular shows is a talk show 'Tiuzeni Zoona'.

 Election coverage

 It became the official broadcaster of Presidential and Parliamentary elections in the 2009 elections due to its neutral coverage.

 Online

 Zodiak offers live radio screening and an online website that is accessible worldwide.

 Accolades

-It has been the recipient of many MISA awards.
+It has been the recipient of several MISA awards.
+In 2019 Ruth Kulaisi won the Radio Talk Show Host of the Year at that year's MISA-Malawi media awards.